confluentinc/tutorials/gen-ai-vector-search/flinksql/README.md

 ## Clean up

-When you finish experimenting, delete the `confluent-rag_environment` environment in order to clean up the Confluent Cloud infrastructure created for this tutorial.
-Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `confluent-rag_environment`:
+When you finish experimenting, delete the `confluent_rag_environment` environment in order to clean up the Confluent Cloud infrastructure created for this tutorial.
+Run the following command in your terminal to get the environment ID of the form `env-123456` corresponding to the environment named `confluent_rag_environment`:

 ```shell
 confluent environment list